CosmWasm/sylvia-book/src/advanced/generics.md

 ```

 To implement a generic interface, we have to specify the types.
 Here we use `MyMsg` and `MyQuery`
 we defined earlier.
-No additional attributes have to be passed as `sylvia` will read them
+No additional attributes have to be passed as ^sylvia will read them
 from the interface type.
 Because we defined the interface as `custom` we have to pass these types into `sv::custom(..)` attribute
 same as in the interface definition.